seaky00/paster/README.md

   # Paster

-  This project was purely made to practice spring boot and thymeleaf by building a text hosting service. (similar to pastebin)
+  I created this project to learn spring boot.
+The project is a simple text sharing application, similar to pastebin.

   Technologies used: **Spring Boot**, **Thymeleaf**, **Redis** and **MongoDB**.